billkarsh/SpikeGLX/Markdown/Manual-Text.md

 The enqueued data are then available to other **output** threads:

+* The trigger module scans the stream for conditions you've specified and then opens, writes and closes files accordingly.
 * The graph fetcher pulls recent data from the stream and pushes it into that stream's custom viewer.
-* The AO fetcher pulls recent data and pushes it into the NI-DAQ AO buffers.
+* The Audio module fetches recent data for the sound driver.
-* The trigger module scans the stream for conditions you've specified and then opens, writes and closes files accordingly.
 * The Command server fetches data from the stream on behalf of remote applications.